sho373/JapaneseTextDetectionRecognitionDatasetsGenerator/README.md

 split-folders
 ```

-You also need to create fonts dir and put your font in it.
-Then change font name in config file.
+You also need to create fonts dir and put your font name in it.
+Then change the font name in the config file.

 ## Description